ahmadazerichandrabhuana/javamavenplaywright/README.md

-# Test Automation using Playwroght on Java Maven
+# Test Automation using Playwright on Java Maven
 This is a simple sample for Test Automation using Playwright on Java Maven.

 ## Requirements